MR-Addict/raspbery-install-opencv-3.4-problems-soving/README.md

 To my experience, only the make part got problems when you do the brfore smooothly.

-So, the fist problem is lacking file like this:
+So, the first problem is lacking file like this:

 ![download](https://user-images.githubusercontent.com/75357598/113174888-6c459980-927d-11eb-9760-90bb69664948.gif)